farcasterxyz/allowlist-mainnet/README.md

 ## Hubble Mainnet Network Config

-This repo contains the hubble mainnet's network config.
-It can be updated to:

-1. Add PeerIDs to the mainnet allow list
-2. Remove/Deny PeerIDs from the mainnet allow list
-3. Set a minimum App Version for Hubble
+Configuration for Hubble instances to determine which peers to connect to and ignore.
+Instances update their configuration from the repo every hour on the top of the hour.

-### Usage
+### Adding Peers

-Add PeerIDs to `networkConfig.js` as needed.
-Hubble will re-download the network config every hour.
-Note:
-  - Setting `allowedPeerIds` to `undefined` will remove the allowlist, allowing anyone to connect to the node
+To add a new peer, make a pull request to this repo adding the peer's PeerID to the `allowedPeerIds` array in `networkConfig.js`.
+Setting `allowedPeerIds` to `undefined` will allow anyone to connect to the node, while setting it to `[]` will block everyone.

-  - Setting `allowedPeerIds` to `[]` will BLOCK ALL peers, allowing NO ONE to connect to the node
+### Blocking Peers

-  - PeerIds in `deniedPeerIds` will be denied, even if they are also contained in `allowedPeerIds`
+To block a peer, make a pull request to this repo adding the peer's PeerID to the `deniedPeerIds` array in `networkConfig.js`.
+PeerIds in `deniedPeerIds` will be denied, even if they are also contained in `allowedPeerIds`.

+### Version Killswitch

+To stop all nodes below a certain version in case of an emergency, set the `minAppVersion` in `networkConfig.js` to the minimum version you want to allow.
+This functionality will be deprecated after the mainnet contract launch.